veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 ## Tenant Properties

-Under **Tenant Properties**, you can see tenant properties and edit them.
+Under "Tenant Properties", you can see tenant properties and edit them.

 To edit tenant properties, select the **Edit** button and edit the fields you need to change.
 You can edit the following fields:
 * Invoice Detail - add information for invoicing, for example, cost center, your project and task number, and so on.
 Note that currently this field is not shown.
 * Invoice Contact Email - provide email for sending you invoices.
 Note that currently this field is not shown.